|

 This is the only photo that isn't mine, but it's too crazy not to share.
 This travel trailer was toppled near St. Mary's where wind speeds of 189kph were recorded.

-Sunday morning I ran a new member orientation at the gun club and later surveyed storm damage across our facility.
+Sunday morning I ran a new member orientation at the Rod and Gun Club and later surveyed storm damage across our facility.
 We fared very well with no major damage to club buildings or infrastructure.

 Some sporting clays shooting stands were toppled as were a few trees and garbage cans.